atomisticnet/mlse2020-workshop/README.md

 04-aenetLib-ann-md
 ----------

-Usage of the trained ANN potentials with external solftware.
+Usage of the trained ANN potentials from `set003` with external solftware.
 Example for the Python (API) with the Atomistic Simulation Environment (ASE).
 See the ænet Google Colab notebook.

-- `O.15t-15t.nn` and `Ti.15t-15t.nn`: ANN potential files
+- `O.40t-40t.nn` and `Ti.40t-40t.nn`: ANN potential files